tomstrummer/xirq.us/README.md

 See [openshift-diy-nodejs-redis](https://github.com/eddie168/openshift-diy-nodejs-redis)
 for more details.

-Note that you need to either checkin a version of `keys.js` - if you don't want to do this, you can copy it to your remote node and link it into your repo dir like so:
+Note that you need to either checkin a version of `keys.js`  or copy it to your RHC instance like so:

     scp keys.js abc1234@myapp-mydomain.rhcloud.com:app-root/data/

-then the [post-build](.openshift/post-build) hook will symlink it to the project dir when you do a `git push` to rhc.
+then the [post-build](.openshift/action_hooks/post-build) hook will symlink `keys.js` to the project dir `~/app-root/repo` when you do a `git push` to rhc.

 Finally, your app should be running at `http://myapp-mydomain.rhcloud.com`